All Episodes

 Barack Obama, massive government spending, massive debt, massive redistribution of wealth.

-The lie that government spending, deficit spending can propel economic growth.
+The lie that government spending, deficit spending, can propel economic growth.

-And that and they got pretty close.
+And they got pretty close.

 And then World War II came along and screwed them up.

-If FDR had kept us out of World War II, we might not know America as she is today.
+If FDR kept us out of World War II, we might not know America as she is today.

 But I don't believe in if.